AFRICA

 18) Series of transactions that must be treated as one transaction

-All mergers are assessed on a case-by-case basis, as and when they occur, and evaluated independently of each other (albeit that one potential transaction could impact the Commerce Commission's assessment of the competitive effect of another potential transaction – for example, if both transactions have impacts on the same or related markets).
+All mergers are assessed on a case-by-case basis, as and when they occur, and evaluated independently of each other (albeit that one potential transaction could impact the New Zealand Commerce Commission's assessment of the competitive effect of another potential transaction – for example, if both transactions have impacts on the same or related markets).

 Exempted transactions and industries (no merger control even if thresholds ARE met)